The short version (plain English)

 |---|---|

 | Google Cloud Platform | Hosts everything (Cloud Run, Cloud SQL, Secret Manager).
-Standard cloud infrastructure provider — they don't read your application data. |
+Standard cloud infrastructure — they don't read your application data. |

 | Stripe | Your name, email, payment method (card token), and billing history.
 PCI-DSS Level 1 certified.
-Their privacy policy: stripe.com/privacy |
+Privacy policy: stripe.com/privacy |

 | Cloudflare | DNS only — Cloudflare resolves go-claw.com to our Cloud Run service.
-We don't run them as a CDN proxy, so they don't see your traffic content.
-(Setting we deliberately picked: "DNS only" / grey cloud, not orange.) |
+We don't run them as a CDN proxy, so they don't see your traffic content. |

-| Plaid (Week 5+, opt-in only) | Only if you choose to connect your bank for the bills feature.
+| Plaid (opt-in only) | Only if you choose to connect your bank for the bills feature.
 Plaid reads your transaction history to detect recurring subscriptions.
-Their privacy policy: plaid.com/legal.
+Privacy policy: plaid.com/legal.
 You can disconnect any time from the Bills page. |

 We do not share your data with any other third party for marketing, analytics, advertising, or any other purpose.
 We do not sell data to data brokers.
 We do not participate in advertising networks.

-6. AI / large language models
+6. AI and large language models

 7. How long we keep things